 Reasons to Pass on a High Power Scope

-Using a magnified scope can certainly help the average shooter achieve better accuracy at range, but sometimes high magnification is an obstacle, not an asset.
+Using a magnified scope can certainly help the average shooter achieve better accuracy.
+However, sometimes high magnification is an obstacle, not an asset.
 When a scope is zoomed in with high magnification, the field of view (FOV) narrows severely.
-This not only decreases peripheral awareness, it also makes it hard to line up your crosshairs on moving targets, especially at closer ranges.
+This not only decreases peripheral awareness, it also makes it hard to line up crosshairs on moving targets, especially at closer ranges.

 What to Look for in a 1-6x Scope?